Free Camping near Needles, CA

 Snaggletooth is thus named because of the jagged, tooth-like rocks and boulders lining the ridges of the reddish-hued hills that mark this campsite.
 It’s actually part of the larger “Heart of the Mojave” desert region, and is managed by the Needles Field Office of the Bureau of Land Management.
 It’s an area set aside specifically for use by RV campers.
 You will find about a dozen flat areas that had been cleared of brush, but otherwise no amenities, no hookups, no nothing.
+But get ready for some amazing sunsets!

 Snaggletooth Primitive RV Camp, Needles, CA

-What makes Snaggletooth a great place to boondock is that it remains largely unnoticed by other RVers, particularly during the Winter season.
+What makes Snaggletooth a great place to boondock is that it remains largely unnoticed by most RVers, particularly during the Winter season.
 When places like Quartzsite, Lake Havasu, Yuma, Joshua Tree South are completely filled with snowbirds, Snaggletooth remains largely unnoticed.
 You can set up camp here, and pretty much get away with staying well beyond the typical 14-day limit.
 The entire time, you may only see a handful of RVers just camping overnight.
 Otherwise, it’s peaceful to place to boondock amidst the solitude of the California desert region.

 And yet, Snaggletooth still offers everything a boondocker would want… good Verizon 4G signal, close proximity to town, relative safety, and decent hiking trails nearby.